Switch

 Whether or not the parent |

-If you're interested in predesigned Tailwind CSS toggle and switch examples using Headless UI, check out Tailwind UI — a collection of beautifully designed and expertly crafted components built by us.
+If you're interested in predesigned Tailwind CSS toggle and switch examples using Headless UI, check out Tailwind Plus — a collection of beautifully designed and expertly crafted components built by us.

 It's a great way to support our work on open-source projects like this and makes it possible for us to improve them and keep them well-maintained.